- First video of Bergdahl in nearly three years surfaces

 - U.S. efforts to free Bergdahl, including negotiating for his release, have so far failed

-- NEW: Family asks in statement that captors release Bergdahl
+- Family asks in statement that captors release Bergdahl

 A U.S. military official told CNN the clip shows the Wood River Valley, Idaho, native in diminished health from the effects of close to five years in captivity.